-Ranked Choice Voting allows voters to rank candidates on the ballot in order of preference: first, second, third, etc. If one candidate receives a majority (more than 50%) of the first-choice votes, they win!
-If not, the candidate with the fewest votes is eliminated, and those votes count instantly towards the next choice on each voter’s ballot.
-This process repeats in a series of rounds until one candidate has a majority.
+Ranked Choice Voting lets voters to rank candidates on the ballot in order of preference: first, second, third, etc. If one candidate receives a majority (more than 50%) of the first-choice votes, they win!
+If not, the candidate with the fewest votes is dropped, and those votes count instantly towards the next choice on each voter’s ballot.
+This process repeats in rounds (a runoff) until one candidate has a majority.

 Here is a video demonstration of how Ranked Choice Voting works:

 For more simple walkthroughs, see our short Video Explainers and learn all about Ranked Choice Voting in just a matter of minutes!